0330 822 0505

 Eligibility requirements

-The eligibility criteria for borrowers are similar to that of a standard mortgage, so they will be looking at affordability, credit rating, and your deposit or equity availability.
+The eligibility criteria for borrowers are similar to those for a standard mortgage, so they will consider affordability, credit rating, and deposit or equity availability.

 Deposit requirement

-There are lenders, however, who will offer as much as 95% loan to value (LTV), meaning it’s possible to purchase a listed property with a deposit as low as 5%, depending on the strength of the application.
+However, there are lenders who will offer as much as 95% loan-to-value (LTV), meaning it’s possible to purchase a listed property with a deposit as low as 5%, depending on the strength of the application.

 Things to consider when buying a listed building

-Buying a listed building is not as straightforward as a standard residential home.
-Here’s a number of areas which require focus and consideration, before you agree to the purchase.
+Buying a listed building is not as straightforward as buying a standard residential home.
+Before you agree to the purchase, you must consider a number of areas.

 Local Authority consent

-When you own a listed building, there’s a requirement to gain consent from your local authority before you carry out any alterations to it.
+When you own a listed building, you are required to gain consent from your local authority before you make any alterations to it.

-This is not necessarily only required for large projects, and can include changes as minor as a new front door.
+This is not necessarily only required for large projects, and can include minor changes such as a new front door.

-Failing to apply for local authority consent before carrying out works on a listed building constitutes a criminal offence, so it’s vital to ensure that you understand any restrictions before making a purchase.
+Failing to apply for local authority consent before working on a listed building constitutes a criminal offence, so it’s vital to ensure that you understand any restrictions before making a purchase.

-A mortgage broker who specialises in this type of property can help you to understand the full scope and implications of any restrictions.
+A mortgage broker specialising in this type of property can help you understand the full scope and implications of any restrictions.

 Is consent required for repairs?